The Quick and Dirty:

 Favorite Person: Canis Tobis (not a person).

-Foods I love: Ripe beefsteak tomatoes, shiitake mushrooms, fresh pasta, english peas, crusty bread, New York slices, Babs’ salsa, gyros with extra tzatziki, BLT’s, lobster rolls, brownies, fattoush and greek salads, runny egg yolks, caramelized onions.
-That said, whatever I just ate, I’d rather have had a cheeseburger (with caramelized onions and a runny egg yolk, of course).
+Foods I love: Ripe beefsteak tomatoes, watermelon and french breakfast radishes, shiitake mushrooms, fresh pasta, english peas, crusty bread, New York slices, Babs’ salsa, gyros with extra tzatziki, BLT’s, lobster rolls, brownies, fattoush and greek salads, bright orange runny egg yolks, slow caramelized onions.
+That said, whatever I just ate, I’d rather have had a cheeseburger (with slow caramelized onions and a bright orange runny egg yolk, of course).

-Foods I decidedly do not love: Red bell pepper (working on it because EAT YOUR RAINBOW KIDS), dried oregano, lemon-thyme, beets, yellow mustard (mustard of sociopaths), hard boiled egg yolk, donuts (horrifying, zero nutritional value tires), chili-cheese things, pepperoni, american orange juice, pepsi (soda of serial killers).
+Foods I decidedly do not love: Red bell pepper (working on it because EAT YOUR RAINBOW KIDS), dried oregano, lemon-thyme, beets, yellow mustard, hard boiled egg yolk, donuts, chili-cheese things, pepperoni, american orange juice, pepsi (soda of serial killers).

 My philosophy: What I do revolves around the perimeter of the grocery store (partly to avoid remembering that Oreos are a thing) during the week, the farmers market (where Oreos are definitely not a thing) on weekends.
 I strongly believe in eating locally, sustainably, within the season, and from the solar food chain rather than the fossil fuel chain.
 I endeavor to support small farms and local businesses because they work their buns off for us and give our communities a lot more street cred than they would have otherwise.
 I believe in healthy fats, natural sugars, and all things grown and sustained within 1-2 degrees separation from the sun and the dirt.
 I don’t believe in low fat, fat free, sugar free, processed-and-packaged chemical shitstorms, naturally steer clear of soy, and try to be cognizant of my dairy and grain intake because it doesn’t make me feel awesome.
 That said, I am not here to fear monger and feed you a bunch of nonsense born from pseudo-science; I’ve read the books, keep up on the articles, worked for the people, and am very much not about that life!
 At the end of the day I think we know our bodies better than anyone else, and should simply endeavor to educate ourselves and eat what makes us feel good, that is delicious, and is preventative rather than reactive.